Sinikishan/NLP_-Workouts/README.md

 # NLP_Labs_MSc

 This is a repository of the course NLP MSc Labs https://www.nltk.org/book/

+Check out the YouTube Channel : Sinzsma  for more technical contents

 1. Lab 1 Getting Started with NLTK Package for NLP Applications https://youtu.be/cf00Qe8CCuE